Travel

 6. Wayanad, Kerala

-One of the best places to visit in South India during summer is Wayanad, a quaint rural district in Kerala.
-Its beautiful paddy fields make it one of the top tourist places in the country.
-Wayanad is a rural hill station nestled in the Western Ghats and known for its beautiful culture and heritage.
-There is a lot of flora and fauna here.
-You can also have a wonderful time exploring this green land.
+To great places to visit in South India in March is Wayanad, a small rural district in Kerala.
+ATTACHI — It’s best known for Its stunning paddy fields, making it one of the most popular tourist hotspots in the country.
+Wayanad is a rural hill station situated in the Western Ghats and holds lovely culture and heritage.
+There is a wide variety of flora and fauna here.
+You will also have a great time here in this green land.

 7. Devikulam, Kerala